 "I didn't hear it at first, but before long the words filled my very being and I FELT them.
 'Of course,' a voice replied and the air smelled of incense.
 'Look,' the voice said.
 I looked at the sunset and my breath stopped.
 It was unlike anything I'd ever seen in that area.
-The clouds stretched orange and gold.
-They were my favorite color, chosen as my favorite not because of its hue but because orange represents eternity."
+The clouds stretched orange and pink.
+Orange is my favorite color not because of its hue but because orange represents eternity."
 I know he understands that this reveals more about me--about the desires of my heart--than almost anything.

-"How interesting; eternity is what you truly long for," he says.
+"That’s what you long for," he says.
 "Some wish only for fame, fortune, or even death after years on Earth--you . . . you, seek eternal life."
 He pauses, still holding my hand gently.
-"And you knew God loved you . . . because of the beautiful, orange sky?
+"And you knew God loved you . . . because of the beautiful sky?
 You thought he answered your prayer?"